haomjc/UmatCryspl/README.md

 UMAT code for "A crystal plasticity framework for modelling the rolling contact fatigue of planetary roller screw mechanism"

+With the increasing application in complex working conditions, the rolling contact fatigue (RCF) of the planetary roller screw mechanism (PRSM) has become a crucial problem limiting its reliability and stability, while the underlying mechanism of the RCF has not yet been elucidated.
+In this work, based on the crystal plasticity framework, a meso-scale model considering the microstructure is established to investigate the fatigue damage distributions and crack initiation time by Jiang-Sehitoglu multi-axial fatigue criterion.
+The wear damage and stress redistributions of the PRSM under different contact modes are analyzed in detail.
+In addition, the effects of temperature induced stress redistribution on thread crack initiation and the load spectrum induced by combined external load on the fatigue behaviors are also discussed.

 doi: http://dx.doi.org/10.1016/j.ijfatigue.2024.108216